Docs And How-Tos

 Connect a client

-Choose Client mode on another machine, enter the server endpoint, select output and talkback devices, then connect.
+Use the server Share control to copy a NearField join link, or choose Client mode on another machine, enter the server endpoint, select output and talkback devices, then connect.
 Keep server and client versions matched whenever possible.

 4